coolanant/anant016/README.md

 @@ Some of my projects are live.
 Do check them out. @@
 - If you like the work.
 Kindly star repository ✨, It would mean a lot me.
 ```
-If you are interested in some Theoretical Stuff afart from all these projects - [Checkout my 2nd Account](https://github.com/coolanant)
+If you are interested in some Theoretical Stuff apart from all these projects - [Checkout my 2nd Account](https://github.com/coolanant)
 <!--
 **Anant016/anant016** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.